HTML & HTML5: The Real Foundation of the Web – A Complete Beginner to Mastery Guide

 4. Smarter Forms

-HTML5 added new input types like email, number and date and range.
+HTML5 added new input types like email, number, date, and range.
 These inputs make forms easier to build and add automatic validation.

 5. Offline Support